"If you don't create a great, rewarding place for people to work, they won't do great work.

 Monetary vs nonmonetary incentives provide their respective benefits that can be utilized depending on the company’s specific goals and the requirements of the employees.

 Not all employees are motivated by monetary benefits.
 Some are looking for genuine feedback and recognition of their efforts, contributions, and achievements.
-So let's look at some of these benefits of non-cash incentives:
+So let's look at what are the long-term incentive benefits of non-cash rewards.

 Non-cash incentives are often thoughtful rewards given by understanding the needs and requirements of the employee.
 Hence, it has an emotional and more significant impact on them.
 These recognitions and appreciation make them feel that their contribution has a direct impact on the business growth and creates a sense of belonging.